The Sustainable Educator: Drawing lines in the sand

 Let’s Talk about Boundaries

-While perhaps counterintuitive, boundaries are the number one predictor of a successful writing routine.
-If it isn’t sustainable or enjoyable, you STOP writing.
+While perhaps counterintuitive, boundaries are the number one predictor of sustainability.
+If it isn’t sustainable or enjoyable, you STOP writing and working.
 Let’s avoid that!

 Time